-By the time that Europeans arrived in what is now California there were roughly 300,000 indigenous people living in the region in both villages and seasonal gathering sites, and speaking over 60 different languages.
-When the Spanish first began to chronicle their observations of the flora and fauna they noted that the locals seemed to enjoy a rather wide-ranging diet that took full advantage of the regions extraordinary biodiversity.
+When Europeans arrived in what is now California there were about 300,000 indigenous people living in the region in small villages and seasonal gathering sites, and speaking over 60 different languages.
+When the Spanish first began to chronicle their observations of the flora and fauna they noted that the locals seemed to enjoy a rather wide-ranging diet that took full advantage of the region’s biodiversity.

 Among the foods eaten commomnly by the Chumash, whose villages were around modern-day Santa Barbara, the Costanoans who lived along the Central Coast, the Ohlone who had villages on either side of the Bay, and the Miwok, who lived both along the north coast and in the Sierra foothils were: acorns, pine nuts, cherries, berries, grapes, honey, nuts, sprouts, roots, grasshoppers, birds eggs, snails, trout, salmon, shellfish. deer, elk, bear, ground squirrels, woodrats and waterfowl.

 Each local group had its own favorite dish.The Pomo people, for instance, who lived in the Russian River Valley area, dined on roasted moth caterpillars accompanied bu salty sea palm.
 The Miwok, who lived in the foothills would collect clover in the spring, seeds in the summer, bulbs and mushrooms in the winter, and a variety of flowers and fruits throughout the warmer months.

 If there was one staple food eaten throughout the entirety of what is now California it was acorns.
 Unlike today, oaks once ranged widely throughout the coastal hills making acorns abundant and easy to harvest.
 They were, however, also notoriously difficult to prepare.